spintheweb/.github/profile/README.md

 - [**book**](https://github.com/spintheweb/book) – a publication outlining the principles, philosophy, and governance models for decentralized portals.
 It serves as the conceptual foundation for architects, contributors, and institutional stakeholders.

-- [**webspinner**](https://github.com/spintheweb/webspinner) – a containerized sandbox for the Spin the Web framework.
-It enables the deployment and management of a single portal, translating architectural principles into working implementations.
+- [**webspinner**](https://github.com/spintheweb/webspinner) – a containerized Spin the Web framework.
+It enables the development and management of a portal, translating architectural principles into working implementations.

 **The book defines the vision.
-The container enacts it.**
+The webspinner enacts it.**

 ## Schemas Repository